-Therefore, by \cite[Proposition 2.6]{GZ05}, either $\{u_\varepsilon\}$ converges uniformly to $-\infty$ on $X$ or it is relatively compact in $L^1(X)$.
-Suppose for a moment that we are in the second case.
-Then, there exists a subsequence $\{u_{\varepsilon_k}\}$ converging in $L^1(X)$ and moreover the limit coincides \textsl{a.e.} with a uniquely determined $\omega'$-plurisubharmonic function $u$.
+Now, suppose for a moment that we are in the second case of Lemma \ref{hartogs}.
+Then, there exists a subsequence $\{u_{\varepsilon_k}\}$ converging in $L^1(X)$ and moreover the limit coincides \textsl{a.e.} with a uniquely determined $\omega'$-pluri\-sub\-harmonic function $u$.
 Up to pass to a further subsequence, we can also suppose that $u_{\varepsilon_k}$ converges pointwise \textsl{a.e.} to $u$.
 But then, $e^{u_{\varepsilon_k}}\to e^u$ pointwise \textsl{a.e.} on $X$.
 On the other hand, we have $e^{u_{\varepsilon_k}}\le e^C$ so that, by dominated convergence, we also have $L^1(X)$-convergence and

 The upshot is that what we need to prove is that $\{u_\varepsilon\}$ does not converge uniformly to $-\infty$ on $X$.
 From now on, we shall suppose by contradiction that

 Now, as in \cite{WY16}, consider the smooth positive function $S_\varepsilon$ on $X$ defined by